Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/README.md

 ## Learning Outcomes

 - Analyze Data to express it's meaning
-- Normalize data to express it's range and value on the screen
+- Normalize data to express its range and value on the screen
 - Implement standard and non-standard visual displays
 - Use JavaScript, Canvas, and SVG to express ideas graphically